pglen/pymacro/README.md

 The strings '$#' '#$' '//#' at the beginning of the line act  as comments.
 Those lines are ignored and not prpagated to the output.

-The defined macros then referenced by name and a leading / trailing '$%%' sign.
+The defined macros then referenced by name and a leading / trailing '%%' sign.

 ### Examples:

      $$hello$$ This is a macro. @@hello@@

-     The above macro will be substituted here:
+     The above macro will be substituted below:
      %%hello%%

 All other text is propagated verbatim.